 Who can I include in my 482 visa application?

 Your family can be included in your 482 visa as secondary applicants.
-This includes your spouse or de facto partner, dependents under 18 years of age, and dependents over 18 years of age in certain circumstances.
+This includes your spouse or de facto partner, dependent children under 18 years of age, and dependent children over 18 years of age in certain circumstances.

-To include dependents over 18 years of ag who are not your spouse / de facto partner, you need to provide additional evidence that they are dependent on you or your partner.
-‘Dependency’ refers to your child being substantially reliant on you to have their basic needs met.
-Dependents up to 23 years of age can be included.
-To show dependency, your 482 dependent visa document checklist should include evidence of your:
+To include dependents over 18 years of age (up to 23 years of age) who are not your spouse / de facto partner, you need to provide additional evidence that they are financially dependent on you or your partner.
+‘Dependency’ refers to your child being substantially reliant on you to meet their basic needs.
+To demonstrate dependency, your 482 dependent visa document checklist should include evidence that:

-- evidence that they live with you (bills / lease agreements);
+- they live with you (bills / lease agreements);

-- evidence that they are a full time student (course enrolment);
+- they are a full time student (course enrolment);

 I have lodged my 482 visa – what happens now?